justinlee007/CarND-Vehicle-Detection/README.md

 ![][image3]

 #### HOG
-Next, I use a color histogram feature vector is extracted

 The code for this step is contained in `detection.get_hog_features` method which calls `skimage.feature.hog` to extract features.

 I explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 The `get_hog` utility visualizes a sample car image with it's corresponding HOG feature plot:
 ```